ngocphuocha/comp1640-api-laravel/README.md

 Phone: 0984641362

-# Do this after you clone my project
+#IMPORTANT: You must do this after you clone my project

 1. Open your terminal in project directory
 2. Make .env file:
    `
    cp .env.example .env
    `
-3. Run composer install:
+3. Run composer install to install dependency:
    `
    composer install
    `

    If you not install composer, click here to read document of composer here [Composer](https://getcomposer.org)
 4. Generate key for run this application
    `